-EACH year on the last Monday night of the season one (in most cases) lucky footballer is awarded with the highest individual accolade the game has to offer.
-With 105 Brownlow medals awarded to 87 different players over 91 counts, there are bound to be some footballing icons that missed out on claiming ‘the Charlie’ with this list of players topping the list of the most decorated stars who’ve failed to take out the award.
+EACH year on the last Monday night of the season one (in most cases) lucky AFL footballer is awarded the highest individual accolade the game has to offer.
+Ahead of the 2019 Brownlow count taking place later tonight, 105 ‘Charles Brownlow Trophies’ have been awarded to 87 different players over 91 counts.
+That means there are bound to be some footballing icons that missed out on claiming ‘the Charlie’ with this list of players the most decorated stars who’ve failed to take out the award.

 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
 Make sure you keep up to date with the latest AFL and AFL Fantasy articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!

 FOR as long as I can remember the Brownlow Medal has been a midfielder’s award, with some power forwards claiming the honour through the ’70’s and ’80’s.
 However, defenders are hardly ever considered for the honour, with Ted Witten, just one of the elite backmen who deserved a look in.
 Named as the captain of the AFL Team of the Century at centre-half back, Whitten’s versatility allowed for him to feature at centre-half forward as well, leading to 111 Brownlow votes over a stellar career spanning two decades.
-In just one of his 20 pro seasons did Whitten come somewhat close to winning the medallion, when he tied for second place in 1959.
-However, that came in a year where Bob Skilton and Verdun Howell were joint winners and three other players finished in second with Whitten on 14 votes.
+Whitten was only close to winning the award once in his 20 pro seasons – tying for second place in 1959.
+However, that result came in a year where Bob Skilton and Verdun Howell were joint winners and three other players finished in second with Whitten on 14 votes.

 THE name Barassi is synonymous with Australian football.
 Ron Barassi Jr had a profound impact on the sport during both his coaching and playing days, becoming the first person to ever garner ‘Legend’ status in the Australian Football Hall of Fame.
 Named as the rover in the AFL’s Team of the Century, it’s fair to say Barassi’s playing career was a successful one, winning six flags with Melbourne (including two as captain) before claiming another four as the coach of Carlton and North Melbourne in the ’60’s and ’70’s.
 However, for all the success Barassi had, he never attracted the attention of the umpires failing to poll more than 13 votes in any season and recording a criminally low career vote tally of 72.